Can businesses still cold call under GDPR? YES THEY CAN!!

 • The Balance Test

-ICO also provides a handy ‘legitimate interests assessment’ (LIA) template, which walks you step by step through the process and allows you to document the provisions you have made in using legitimate Interest as your legal basis.
+ICO continues to provide a handy ‘legitimate interests assessment’ (LIA) template, which walks you step by step through the process and allows you to document the provisions you have made in using legitimate Interest as your legal basis.
 Once complete, this document allows you to demonstrate that your business is acting responsibly and taking into consideration the impact of your processing activities.
 As your marketing campaign evolves, it is important that you continue to assess your use of legitmate interest and ensure that your reasoning remains valid.

 Whilst GDPR regulations force you to formally evaluate and document the impact of your marketing efforts or cold calling campaign, much of this is really a case of good practice.
 Irrespective of GDPR, any responsible company would be averse to causing their prospects distress, and any reputable telemarketing agency would have processes in place to avoid a negative impact on the recipient of the call.
 These should include: